Compare Rates

 Cigarette smokers can often expect to pay 250% or more premium dollars than non-smokers.
 If you smoke tobacco products, there will be two smoker classes where an insurance company will place you.
 You will always pay more for using tobacco because of the health risks tobacco has been known to cause.

 Preferred Smoker is the best of the two rate classes for smokers.
-You will qualify for this rate class if you are an occasional smoker or use smokeless tobacco.
-Such as snuff or leaf-type tobacco.
+You will qualify for this rate class if you are an occasional smoker or use smokeless tobacco, such as snuff or leaf-type tobacco.

 You can always request that your smoking rate be eliminated.
 Your rate class can be changed to a non-smoker, drastically reducing your life insurance premiums.